 I’m not the kind of player who longs for “the good old days” when games seemed to hate you and want you to die.
 My attempt to replay Paperboy and recapture the glory of my NES days was short-lived as I realized how needlessly, unrewarding cruel that game is—I just didn’t know any better as a kid.

 But I’m also not the kind of player who wants games to be easy.
-My first playthroughs are more often set to Hard than to Normal.
-My biggest disappointment about the death of my first PS3 was that I lost the save data for my finished Hard playthrough of The Last of Us and so wouldn’t be able to play Survivor mode next.
+My first walkthroughs are more often set to Hard than to Normal.
+My biggest disappointment about the death of my first PS3 Console was that I lost the save data for my finished Hard play through of The Last of Us and so wouldn’t be able to play Survivor mode next.

 When I scream obscenities at the TV while playing Bloodborne—which is often enough that my cat just kind of steers clear of the room now while the game is on—I’m enjoying myself.
 At the same time, I’ve realized that Bloodborne isn’t a game I can play while tired.
 I need to be alert and at my best to have any chance of survival.
 But even though I wouldn’t consider myself a brilliant action-RPG reflex-happy gamer, I can succeed at Bloodborne when I pay attention and learn from my mistakes.

 One thing Bloodborne does so well

 Is the game ensures that those mistakes are my fault—the game has a clear (electronic) manual and a decent system of unobtrusive in-game tutorial notes you can read if you choose, so when I fight poorly, it’s because I still haven’t learned the timing of my various attacks and dodges and how to deal with being staggered when an enemy’s blow hits.
 I was shocked when I first played at how quickly a battle can go from being under control to being over because I have been brutally killed.